A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: Verification and validation of the ELAS simulator

-We thus have two potential explanations for miscalibration of the ELAS simulator, which are (i) the simulator does not implement competitive rescue allocation, and (ii) the simulator does not allow planned transplantation procedures to be cancelled after an initial acceptance.
-We have chosen not to implement these two mechanisms in the ELAS simulator, because they are not directly relevant to most ELAS allocation policies and occur relatively rarely.
-All by all, we believe that the simulated and observed waitlist outcomes are sufficiently close to make the ELAS simulator useful for policy evaluation.
-We illustrate this with two case studies in Section \ref{section:case_studies}.
+We thus have two potential explanations for miscalibration of the ELAS simulator, which are (i) the simulator does not allow planned transplantation procedures to be cancelled after an initial acceptance, and (ii) the simulator does not implement competitive rescue allocation.
+We have chosen not to implement these two mechanisms in the ELAS simulator because (i) they are not directly relevant to standard ELAS allocation, which is the focus of policy discussions in ELIAC, (ii) they occur relatively rarely (less than 4\% of transplantations), and (iii) the decision to proceed with rescue allocation is made on a case-by-case basis for which limited structured data available, making it complex to model correctly.
+All in all, we believe that the simulated outcomes are sufficiently close to actual outcomes to make the ELAS simulator useful for policy evaluation.
+We illustrate this with two case studies in Section \ref{sec:elascasestudies}.